 What mentality are we dealing with?

 He subscribes (the man with the key) to a commonplace, certainly so where I come from, that when others have nice things, benefits and advantages, this by itself is unfair to those who don’t have them.
-The plausibility is apparent…the emotional appeal, the “my life is hard, and yours is easy” relatability.
+The plausibility is apparent…the emotional appeal, the relatability, for many, of “my life is hard, and yours is easy”.

 And the view, mostly working-class conservative, can mesh in cozily with a type of folly on the left, a nominal social consciousness.
 Much of the sheer charm that buffets the world from the politically correct swing of the compass is rooted also in the doctrine of unfairness—an unwillingness to allow people who have erred to fix anything, to change their minds about anything, to be offered a squaring-away task and allowed to complete it, to have their imperfect contribution valued for being a contribution, rather than scorned for being imperfect; to admit themselves wrong and receive redemption.